reactioncommerce/reaction-docs/developer/deploying/docker.md

 The first argument (`-d`) means ["detached" mode](https://docs.docker.com/engine/reference/run/#detached-vs-foreground).
 This allows your terminal to disconnect from the running container while it continues to run in the background.

 Next is `-p 80:3000`.
-That simply means that traffic going to port 80 on your Docker host will route to port 3000 on the container (Reaction's default exposed port).
+That means that traffic going to port 80 on your Docker host will route to port 3000 on the container (Reaction's default exposed port).
 So, in short... `-p host:container` [More info](https://docs.docker.com/engine/reference/run/#expose-incoming-ports).

 The next two lines (`ROOT_URL` and `MONGO_URL`) are standard environment variables that are required by all deployed Meteor apps. `ROOT_URL` should be set to the URL that users will reach your site with and `MONGO_URL` should be the URL of your MongoDB deployment.
 (Note that you can and should use a `MONGO_OPLOG_URL` if your Mongo deployment is a replica set.
 [More info about the Mongo Oplog and Meteor](https://themeteorchef.com/snippets/setting-up-mongodb-oplog-tailing/)).

 And finally, the last 3 environment variables (`REACTION_EMAIL`, `REACTION_USER`, `REACTION_AUTH`) are for your default admin user in Reaction.
 If these variables are set the first time you run Reaction, a new user will be created for you with the email, username, and password you provide.

 Now the only thing left to do is point your domain name for your site at the host you created with docker-machine.
-To get the IP address of the host, you can simply run:
+To get the IP address of the host, you can run:

 ```sh
 docker-machine ip <machine name>